mx-gvazquez/JavaForTesters/out/production/01 - Java for Testers - Udemy/MyFirstJavaProject/Section 6/Section 6 - Java Methods.md

     - ![img.png](img.png)

 - **static**
-    - Static methods are the methods in Java that can be called without creating an object of a class.
+    - Static methods are the methods in Java that can be called `without` creating an object of a class.
+    - Statis methods ara called easily, in other words.
     - ![img_2.png](img_2.png)
 - **void**
     - 'void' means that this method does not have a return value.
+    - It does not give an outcome, nor delivers a response.
     - ![img_3.png](img_3.png)
 - **name of the method**
-    - The 'method' need a name, followed by round brackets '()' the parameters.
-By Sintax.
+    - Every 'method' needs a name followed by round brackets '()' to hold the parameters, if any.
+    - If not, the round brackets remain empty.
     - ![img_4.png](img_4.png)
 - **method body**
   - Actual code, in this case a PRINT to console.
   - ![img_5.png](img_5.png)

-Note that there is no RUN bottom next to this method, like we have next to our 'main' method.
+> Note that there is no RUN bottom next to this method, like we have next to our 'main' method.

 We cannot just run it directly.
+We need to RUN the method that is calling it (instantiating).
 When we run this class `main` method will be executed.

 Now, let's call this method **_from_** the `main` method.
 So all we have to do it just type the name of our method, which is